 How to accurately measure a child’s temperature

-Braun’s exclusive pre-warming tip technology is designed for comfort while measuring, and provides an accurate reading in seconds.
-A positioning system uses a light and beep to let you know that your ear tip is properly placed.
+- A positioning system uses a light and beep to let you know that your ear tip is properly placed

-If measuring in your child’s ear is tricky when they’re not feeling well, Braun’s got you covered!
+However, if measuring in your child’s ear is tricky when they’re not feeling well, I’ve got just the thing for you!

 While gearing up for the winter season, be sure to get these Braun thermometers and all of your Winter wellness needs at Amazon.com: